Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Proposed Transfer-learning Approaches for Domain Adaptation

 From the Tables we observe that,

 \begin{itemize}

-\item In both the scenarios, as we tap from higher and higher encoder layers, the target-domain ASR performance improves irrespective of whether the encoder layers of well-trained source-domain ASR model are frozen or allowed to update. \item For lower-layer tapping, say from $4$ or $6$, although the ASR performance is still better than the baseline, it degrades compared to vanilla transfer-learning.
-This is because the lower encoder-layers capture more coarse acoustics, and the more high-level information has to be captured using only the 100-hour target-domain data. \item When the encoder layers of the well-trained ASR Conformer model are allowed to update, matched datasets give better performance.
-This is evident from the results as the \textit{clean} sets like \textit{LibriSpeech-dev-clean} and \textit{LibriSpeech-test-clean} show improvement when the encoder layers are allowed to update over freezing, when trained with the \textit{clean} set \textit{LibriSpeech-100-clean}.
-Similarly, \textit{WSJ-eval-93} and \textit{WSJ-dev93} give better performance when the layers are updated compared to freezing, as they are matched to the train set \textit{WSJ-SI-284}. \item For \textit{LibriSpeech-dev-other} and \textit{LibriSpeech-test-other}, which are data from lower quality recordings and have some non-US English accents, freezing the encoder layers of well-trained ASR model gives better ASR performance compared to updating the encoder layers. \end{itemize} From the mentioned observations, we can infer that \begin{itemize} \item When we update all the encoder layers of well-trained ASR model using target-domain data, the model becomes more tuned towards the target-domain.
-In such cases, it works very well for matched target test conditions. \item When we freeze the encoder layers of the well-trained ASR model, these layers retain the generalization capability since the well-trained model is trained on large data with sufficient diversity and helps mismatched test conditions such as \textit{dev-other} and \textit{test-other}. \end{itemize}
+\item In both the scenarios, as we tap from higher and higher encoder layers, the target-domain ASR performance improves irrespective of freezing or updating encoder layers. \item For lower-layer tapping, say from $4$ or $6$, although the ASR performance is still better than the baseline, it degrades compared to vanilla transfer-learning.
+This is because the lower encoder-layers capture more coarse acoustics and the more high-level information has to be captured using only the 100-hour target-domain data.

+\item When the encoder layers of the well-trained ASR Conformer model are allowed to update, matched datasets give better performance.
+This is evident from the results as the \textit{clean} sets like \textit{dev-clean} and \textit{test-clean} show improvement when the encoder layers are allowed to update over freezing, when trained with the \textit{clean} set \textit{LibriSpeech-100-clean}. \item For \textit{LibriSpeech-dev-other} and \textit{LibriSpeech-test-other}, which are data from lower quality recordings and have some non-US English accents, freezing the encoder layers of well-trained ASR model gives better ASR performance compared to updating the encoder layers. \end{itemize} From the mentioned observations, we can infer that \begin{itemize} \item Updating all the encoder layers of well-trained ASR model using target-domain data, the model becomes more tuned towards the target-domain.
+In such cases, it works very well for matched target test conditions. \item Freezing the encoder layers of the well-trained ASR model retains generalization capability since the well-trained model is trained on large data with sufficient diversity and helps mismatched test conditions such as \textit{dev-other} and \textit{test-other}.